nicholas-long/blog/content/posts/making-a-multi-stage-ai-assistant-for-obsidian-markdown-files.md

 ```

 # AWK-based markdown search engine
-My strategy for the search engine was to use the keywords to dynamically create an AWK program that scores each file based on keyword matches:
+My strategy for the search engine was to use the keywords to dynamically create an AWK program that scores each file based on keyword matches.
+Keywords are scored higher if they occur within the filename, as a tag, within a markdown heading.

 ```bash
 # the variable awkprogram is a temporary file containing the generated awk program